 The Boulder usually starts dropping out of runoff in the last week of June.
 In dry years this might occur as early as June 10 (very bad for late summer fishing and fish survival), while in wet years it might not happen until July 4.
 The next three weeks offer the best fishing on the Boulder overall.
 While nymph rigs might be necessary first thing in the morning, a large dry fly with some sort of fast-sinking nymph is usually the ticket. a Chubby Chernobyl or Synth Double Wing is our favorite top fly, while a Golden Stonefly or Yellow Sally Stonefly nymph, tung-head caddis pupa, or something like a beadhead Prince usually works well underneath.
 The TJ Hooker is a great choice as well.
 This is sort of a Girdle Bug and Woolly Bugger combo that looks sort of like a stonefly and sort of like a small sculpin.

 Hatches are possible once the water starts dropping.
 While Yellow Sallies are abundant and there are some Golden Stoneflies, the Salmonfly hatch is pretty minimal on the Boulder.
 Good midday PMD hatches can bring up a lot of fish, while caddis tend to pop from mid-afternoon onward.
 High-floating dry flies are important on the Boulder because of the rough water.
 We’ll usually match an attractor dry that’s in the right ballpark with a high-floating hatch-matching dry.
-When PMD are hatching a Royal Wulff Cripple in the right size combined with a PMD like Galloup’s Missing Link is a good combo, for example.
+When PMD are hatching a Royal Wulff Cripple in the right size combined with a PMD like Galloup’s Found Link is a good combo, for example.
 There’s usually no need to fiddle with emergers, cripples, and whatnot.

 Hatches can continue once the water drops in late July, but terrestrials generally take over.
 Usually I stick to some sort of hopper, though ants can be good too.
 Pair your hopper with a flashy and fast-sinking mayfly nymph from late July through September.
 Note that the lower Boulder has a lot of irrigation drawdowns, so it can get too warm to fish ethically on August afternoons.
 Stick to mornings or go fish the upper river or one of the Boulder’s forks, which are fun small streams.